eawww/TungstenCarbide/game/rules/05-Items.md

 ## Cave Orphan

-A Cave Orphan is a dirt-covered beastchild that can be used to disarm traps.
+The children of former contestants, these dirt-covered beastchildren wandered underground in search of their parents and became lost.
+Their longing for adult guidance makes them eager to disarm traps for you.
 When activated, a Cave Orphan can move up to 3 spaces to a space with a _trap_ set on it.
 The player rolls 1d6 to decide the fate of the Orphan.
 A roll of 1-4 destroys both the trapped item and the Orphan.
 On a roll of 5-6, the Orphan returns to the player with the item.

 ## Dirt